boldbi/bold-bi-docs/docs/faq/how-to-configure-the-bold-bi-with-reverse-proxy-server-the-dmz-in-windows.md

     12. Click Finish.

 5. You need to embed the dashboards.
-Follow the given steps to run the embedded application in the react front-end machine.
+Follow the given steps to run the embedded application on the React front-end machine.

     1. You can download the embedded sample [here](https://onpremise-demo.boldbi.com/getting-started/asp-net-core/sample.zip?_gl=1*6o0c72*_ga*NTYxNDY4NzE5LjE2NDczMjkxNDg.*_ga_SRXJZD7EME*MTY0NzM0MzA4OC4zLjAuMTY0NzM0MzA4OS4w).

-    2. Open the solution file in visual studio and you need to set the following properties in the `EmbedProperties.cs` file as follows.
+    2. Open the solution file in Visual Studio and set the following properties in the `EmbedProperties.cs` file as instructed.

         ![set-embed-properties-vs](/static/assets/faq/images/set-embed-properties-vs.png)